dbachm123/bananoNodeMonitor/README.md

-# Nano Node Monitor
+# Banano Node Monitor

 ![GitHub release](https://img.shields.io/github/release/nanotools/nanoNodeMonitor.svg?style=flat-square) [![StyleCI](https://styleci.io/repos/118352667/shield?branch=master)](https://styleci.io/repos/118352667)

-Nano Node Monitor is a server-side PHP-based monitor for a Nano node.
+Banano Node Monitor is a server-side PHP-based monitor for a Banano node.
 It connects to a running node via RPC and displays it's status on a simple webpage.
-Being server-side, it does not expose the RPC interface of the Nano node to the public.
+Being server-side, it does not expose the RPC interface of the Banano node to the public.

 Here is what it looks like on a desktop computer ...